Search the Health Library

 At the Johns Hopkins Kimmel Cancer Center, our specialists are at the center of developing new therapies for cancer.
 Many of these emerging therapies originate from Kimmel Cancer Center research laboratories and continue to be evaluated as technologies and knowledge improve.
-The Phase I Clinical Trials Program connects patients at our cancer center to these pivotal early-stage studies, allowing them access to cutting edge therapies for their cancer.
+The Phase I Clinical Trials Program connects patients at our cancer center to these pivotal early-stage studies, providing additional treatment choices among cutting edge therapies for cancer.

 What are Phase I clinical trials?

 Phase I trials are the first in a series of four stages in testing new therapies in humans.
 At Johns Hopkins, these studies may involve experimental treatments under development by pharmaceutical or biotechnology companies or ones being studied exclusively by Johns Hopkins scientists. .
 These trials may also test new combinations of already available drugs.
 The primary goal of these studies is to determine whether the therapy can be given safely, so one of the main evaluations is to watch for harmful side effects that may be caused by the treatment.
 The doctors who lead the clinical trial also will try to determine the best way to give an experimental drug (e.g., by mouth, IV drip, or injection) and how often and how much should be given, which is called dosing.
 It is not the primary goal of phase I clinical trials to test whether the experimental therapy is effective, but some studies may have secondary goals to look for how the drug combats the disease.